OwlfaceGames/owlface_archive/docs/games.md

 ![Gif of Disable Enemies To Reveal Enemies](images/disable.gif)

 This game was made as part of a game jam in a day.
 The idea of the jam was that you could pick an episode title of a certain podcast and have that be the theme for your game.
-This is why I entered because I thought it was a really interesting idea as it made for some very wierd and wonderful themes.
+This is why I entered because I thought it was a really interesting idea as it made for some very weird and wonderful themes.

-That is why the game is so bizare.
+That is why the game is so bizarre.
 I remember that it also turned out to be a really hard game.
-I also remeber that one way I was able to make the game in such a short period of time was by using part of the open source Spelunky level generation code plus some platformer asset pack I got off the GameMaker store then just tweak them and thread them together to fit my idea.
+I also remember that one way I was able to make the game in such a short period of time was by using part of the open source Spelunky level generation code plus some platformer asset pack I got off the GameMaker store then just tweak them and thread them together to fit my idea.

 It's pretty rough but considering how quickly it was made I think it's pretty cool.